Congregation Beth Israel / West Side Jewish Center

+History

-Early history
+Early years

 Congregation Beth Israel West Side Jewish Center was established in 1890 by Orthodox German Jews and Jews from Austria-Hungary.
 In its early years the congregation worshiped at 252 West 35th Street, a building later purchased by St. Paul Baptist Church.

 In 1905, the congregation constructed a new synagogue building at 252 West 35th Street, designed by architect John H. Knubel.
 Its sanctuary sat 600.
-In 1924, it broke ground for its current three-story building at 347 West 34th Street.
-The "somber" neoclassical building, designed by Gronenberg & Leuchtag, was completed in 1925.
+In 1924, the congregation broke ground for its current three-story building at 347 West 34th Street.
+The "somber" Neo-classical building, designed by Gronenberg & Leuchtag, was completed in 1925.